-And then there are the international desserts: panettone, stollen, bûche de Noël, plum pudding, cookies and candies of every stripe – the list is endless.
+And then there are the international desserts: panettone, stollen, bûche de Noël, plum pudding, cookies, pastries, cakes, and candies of every stripe – the list is endless.
 Recently, a Swedish friend excitedly told me about risgrynsgröt.
 Her eyes practically lit up as she described the Christmas rice pudding served with thick, sweet fruit sauce (she said grape, I’ve read raspberry and red currant, but I can’t help but think lingonberry would nail it) that she so cherished.

 In any event, in an attempt to maintain the culinary holiday momentum, I decided to venture into Brooklyn’s Little Odessa in Brighton Beach to see what Russian goodies I could find.
 Christmas hadn’t yet arrived there, so I was just in time for the festivities.